Wholetpaulin/StartupRepeat/posts/how-this-website-was-built.md

 So to recap, the following is a flow chart of our simple setup.
 ![flowchart of site setup](/images/flow.png)

+To host the node server, I decided to use AWS lightsail.
+I chose lightsail over digital ocean or another VPS simply because it was cheaper at the time and I'm not expecting heavy traffic. ($3.50/month vs $5/month)  My AWS knowledge was rusty, so I just followed [this tutorial](https://www.youtube.com/watch?v=rtshCulV2hk) to host the server and hook up the DNS.

 # Wrapping things up

 In the end, our setup doesn't have use a database or any fancy front-end frameworks.
 I'll admit, it's ~~a little~~ dirty to read everything from a giant JavaScript file.
 And it will be a pain to manually update that giant file each time we write a new blog post in markdown, but those are improvements for another day.
-If you want to learn more or peek around the site, all of the code is public on github.
+If you want to learn more or peek around the site, [all of the code](https://github.com/Wholetpaulin/StartupRepeat) is public on github.
 Feel free to reach me on the socials with any questions/comments.